Film actor Anthony Perkins |

 "Did you find any trouble?" he said.
 "Are you girls ready to go?"

-"We're fine, Chewy.
+"We're fine, Chuy.
 No problems," said Sam.

 Which was true.
 Ronnie's anxiety had dropped.
 Nothing happened.
 Just another day.

-"Chewy got laid," he said.
+"Chuy got laid," he said.
 "He has a whore named Rosie that he sees.
 I heard him talking about it to one of the guys back at the shop."

 For some reason, I knew that.
 It was all so obvious.
 I wasn't surprised or bothered by it.
 Every once in a while the memory comes back.
-I fantasize that Chewy sets me up with Rosie and what that would have been like?
+I fantasize that Chuy sets me up with Rosie and what that would have been like?
 How would she have treated me?
 Would I have gone through with it?
 I envision her lighting candles, being seductive and kind.

 As for Tony Perkins, I didn't realize that he was gay until he died of AIDs in 1992.
 Then it all made sense.